 With a student visa (no age limit), you can study in Australia and work up to 48 hours per fortnight.
 The visa is valid for the duration of your studies until a few weeks after you finish.

-The cost of the visa is $710 (Jan 2024 rate), the visa is valid for the duration of your studies + several weeks.
+The cost of the visa starts from $1600 (July 2024 rate), the visa is valid for up to 5 years and in line with your enrolment.

 The full list of Australian visas can be found here: homeaffairs